gub0x1/ffuf/README.md

 Assuming that the default virtualhost response size is 4242 bytes, we can filter out all the responses of that size (`-fs 4242`)while fuzzing the Host - header:

 ```
-ffuf -w /path/to/vhost/wordlist -u https://target -H "Host: FUZZ" -fs 4242
+ffuf -w /path/to/vhost/wordlist -u https://target -H "Host: {}" -fs 4242
 ```

 ### GET parameter fuzzing

-GET parameter name fuzzing is very similar to directory discovery, and works by defining the `FUZZ` keyword as a part of the URL.
+GET parameter name fuzzing is very similar to directory discovery, and works by defining the `{}` keyword as a part of the URL.
 This also assumes an response size of 4242 bytes for invalid GET parameter name.

 ```
-ffuf -w /path/to/paramnames.txt -u https://target/script.php?FUZZ=test_value -fs 4242
+ffuf -w /path/to/paramnames.txt -u https://target/script.php?{}=test_value -fs 4242
 ```

 If the parameter name is known, the values can be fuzzed the same way.
 This example assumes a wrong parameter value returning HTTP response code 401.

 ```
-ffuf -w /path/to/values.txt -u https://target/script.php?valid_name=FUZZ -fc 401
+ffuf -w /path/to/values.txt -u https://target/script.php?valid_name={} -fc 401
 ```

 ### POST data fuzzing

-This is a very straightforward operation, again by using the `FUZZ` keyword.
+This is a very straightforward operation, again by using the `{}` keyword.
 This example is fuzzing only part of the POST request.
 We're again filtering out the 401 responses.

 ```
-ffuf -w /path/to/postdata.txt -X POST -d "username=admin\&password=FUZZ" https://target/login.php -fc 401
+ffuf -w /path/to/postdata.txt -X POST -d "username=admin\&password={}" https://target/login.php -fc 401
 ```

 ## Usage

-To define the test case for ffuf, use the keyword `FUZZ` anywhere in the URL (`-u`), headers (`-H`), or POST data (`-d`).
+To define the test case for ffuf, use the keyword `{}` anywhere in the URL (`-u`), headers (`-H`), or POST data (`-d`).

 ```
   -H "Name: Value"